-Avista affirmed its commitment to continue to comply with the Idaho Utility Customer Relations Rules in the performance of disconnect/reconnect services for all of its customers.
-However, the Company requests a waiver of IDAPA 31.21.01.311.03 and 311.04 during the term of the pilot program for those accounts included in the pilot program.2

-Avista states that whenever it installs a remote disconnection device it will "attempt to personally contact the customer" and leave a document, referred to in the Application as a "special notice," containing a detailed description of how the remote disconnection device operates.
-Id. at 5; see also Attachment B. If the customer is not present when the device is installed, the notice document will be "left on the premises."
-Id.
-The Company's revised filing contains an example of the "special notice."
-See id.
-Avista assures the Commission that it will continue to follow what it refers to as its current notification process, but again requests that an employee not be required to visit the premises prior to remote disconnection.
-See id. at 6.
+Avista affirmed its commitment to continue to comply with the Commission's Utility Customer Relations Rules in the performance of disconnect/reconnect services for all of its customers.
+However, the Company requests a waiver of IDAPA 31.21.01.311.03 and 311.04 during the term of the pilot program for those accounts included in the pilot program.1 home)."
+Id. at p.
+5. Avista assures the Commission that it will continue to follow what it refers to as its current notification process, but again requests that an employee not be required to visit the premises prior to remote disconnection.
+See id. at p.
+6. The Company included an example of the "special notice" to be left with the customer, or on the premises if no customer is home, in its filing.
+See Revised Application, Attachment B.